Danko-Lab/BayesPrism/README.md

 BayesPrism consists of the deconvolution modules and the embedding learning module.
 The deconvolution module models a prior from cell type-specific expression profiles from scRNA-seq to jointly estimate the posterior distribution of cell type composition and cell type-specific gene expression from bulk RNA-seq expression of tumor (or non-tumor) samples.
 The embedding learning module uses Expectation-maximization (EM) to approximate the tumor expression using a linear combination of malignant gene programs while conditional on the inferred expression and fraction of non-malignant cells estimated by the deconvolution module.

-What's new?
+###  What's new?

-The new version v2.0 improves the memory efficiency and run-time.
-It also reports coefficient of variation (CV) for cell type fraction to quantify the uncertainties associated with the posterior distribution.
-Additionally, it contains utility functions for QC, plotting, outlier detection and extraction of results.
+* The new version v2.0 improves the memory efficiency and run-time.
 The new version is written in S4 objects.
+* Reports coefficient of variation (CV) for cell type fraction to quantify the uncertainties associated with the posterior distribution.
+* Contains utility functions for QC, plotting, outlier detection and extraction of results.
-Past versions V1.x can be accessed at https://github.com/Danko-Lab/TED .
+* Past versions V1.x can be accessed at https://github.com/Danko-Lab/TED .

 1 Cloud Computing Service: